Didier Lefèvre

 Didier Lefèvre (1957–2007) was a French photojournalist.
 His photos have appeared in many French magazines, including L'Express and Éditions Ouest France.
-He was best known for co-authoring the book The Photographer, which told the story of his travels with a Médecins Sans Frontières mission during the Soviet–Afghan War.
+He was best known for co-authoring with Emmanuel Guibert the book The Photographer, which told the story of his travels with a Médecins Sans Frontières mission during the Soviet–Afghan War.

 Lefèvre shot more than 4,000 photos on his 1986 MSF mission.
 He suffered from chronic furunculosis; he lost fourteen teeth after the MSF mission as a consequence of malnutrition, exhaustion, and stress from his experiences.
 Nonetheless, Lefèvre returned to Afghanistan seven more times later in life.

 Lefèvre was trained as a pharmacist.
 He died from heart failure on 29 January 2007 at the age of 49.